-This guest post is written by my fifteen years old daughter Emily, who recently discovered what it’s like to buy make up for the first time.
+This guest post is written by my fifteen years old daughter E, who recently discovered what it’s like to buy make up for the first time.
 Her experience couldn’t be more timely as “The Story of Cosmetics” by Annie Leonard will be released today.
 See the video after the article.

 Many girls start to play around with make up when they are young.
 But when they become older in their teens, they start to want to use make up more “professionally” than when they used make up for Halloween or dress-up.
 Every girl has a different reason why they want to wear make up, for example, curiosity, want to look grown-up, or for a party.